mruac/Inkbunny-RSS/README.md

 # Inkbunny-RSS

+*_This project is now archived.
+Future updates to this project will be adapted as a bridge for [RSS-Bridge](https://github.com/RSS-Bridge/rss-bridge/)._*

 My first proper project, inspired by the RSS function in [boothale's FurAffinity API "FAExport"](https://github.com/boothale/faexport)

 Essentially it takes the output from Inkbunny's search API and converts it into a usable RSS file that can be used locally.
 Please refer to InkBunny's API [documentation](https://wiki.inkbunny.net/wiki/API#Search) for more information and possible flags.